Abdul-Hannan-Faruqi/2-D-Multigrid/Illustrations/README.md

-Figures to illustrate the concepts of Multigrid.
+Figures related to the project.